 Stephensons has gained an excellent reputation for defending Nurses and Midwives facing fitness to practise proceedings and we pride ourselves on achieving the best possible results for our clients.
 Our team has experience of dealing with a wide range of cases and the following case studies are examples of our recent work in this area.
-If you are under investigation by the NMC or you have been referred to a hearing, please contact our specialist fitness to practise lawyers on 01616 966 229 without delay.
+If you are facing proceedings before the Nursing and Midwifery Council please contact our specialist fitness to practise lawyers on 0161 696 6250 without delay.

 Our lawyers acted on behalf of a nurse referred to the NMC following allegations of misconduct within their role as a manager of a care home.
 Written representations were made to the NMC’s case examiners arguing that the actions did not amount to misconduct, and that our client’s fitness to practise was not impaired.
 The Case Examiners concluded that there was no case to answer and the case was closed.

 Our lawyers acted for a nurse referred to the NMC following an isolated incident in a care home.
 Our client was alleged to have failed to obtain a patient’s consent and then injured the patient during the course a procedure.
 A detailed response was made to the NMC’s Case Examiners which included limited admissions, evidence of insight and a comprehensive programme of training and remediation.
 On the basis of this evidence the Case Examiners concluded that there was no case to answer.